kokestu/invasive-species-fieldtrip/mink-invasion.md

 ![](mink-invasion_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->

-Looking at this, we can see that even when we breed and release hundreds of native mink a year, we are unable to maintain a number of occupied patches more than 10.
+Looking at this, we can see that even when we breed and release hundreds of native mink regularly, we are unable to maintain a number of occupied patches more than 10.
 If there are also American mink escaping from fur farms (i.e. if ![h\_y
 \> 0](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;h_y%20%3E%200